bash/terminal-unsolicited-reports/readme.md

 This design has nice consequence for backwards compatibility: Apps send `DECSET 2510` followed by the query sequence.
 In terminals that don't support this specification they at least get back a one-time response.

-Unsolicited reporting follows the granularity of the queries themselves.
+Unsolicited reporting follows the granularity of the queries themselves[^granularity].
 This means that individual colors of the 256-color palette can be tracked by sending an `OSC 4` query while the *unsolicited reports mode* is enabled.

+[^granularity]: This spec is lenient enough that terminals can make the granularity more coarse if they choose to.
+For example, a terminal may choose to group all `OSC 4` or `OSC 5` queries together.

 ## Definitions

 ### Unsolicited Reports Mode
 Unsolicited Reports Mode is a new DEC private mode.
-It uses the `DECSET`/`DECRST` number `2510` [^1].
+It uses the `DECSET`/`DECRST` number `2510` [^number].

 **Set**ting the mode using `DECSET` doesn't have an immediate effect. \
 One-time queries received while the mode is enabled add the query to the set of *tracked queries*.